OpexRah/Studily/README.md

 The model will be upgraded to cover more topics related to education.

 ## Updates
-Support to classify between multiple categories like Music, Movies, Sports, etc
+Support added to classify between multiple categories like Music, Movies, Sports, etc